 The Copra procured shall be processed in the factories owned by the Federation.
-The auditor shall verify the conversion ratio of copra to coconut oil or other products, by adopting the technique of process costing Coconut oil obtained per metric ton copra shall be verified to ensure that the federation obtain reasonable quantity of oil from copra.
+The auditor shall verify the conversion ratio of copra to coconut oil or other products.
+Coconut oil obtained per metric ton copra shall be verified to ensure that the federation obtain reasonable quantity of oil from copra.
 This will also form the basis for the assessment whether the copra procured was of reasonably standard quality.
 The rate of return as oil shall depend on the quality of copra procured.
-The auditor shall ensure that the treatment of normal loss and abnormal loss are within the permitted limits.
-The accounting of by products shall also be verified.